 Epistasis: Statistical interactions between loci in their impact on a trait such that the impact of a particular single locus genotype depends on the genotype at other loci.

 eQTL: An expression quantitative trait locus controls variation in expression of a particular gene.
 An eQTL may lie adjacent to the gene being controlled (cis acting control) or some distance away (trans acting).

+Exhaustive search: A search of all possible pairwise combinations of loci for evidence of epistatic interactions.

 Genetic architecture: The complete description of the genetic factors influencing trait variation, such as number of genetic loci, their effects, allele frequencies actions and interactions.